decentraland/documentation/content/creator/sdk7/interactivity/event-listeners.md

 When testing in preview, run the scene with `dcl start --web3` so that you connect with your wallet.
 Otherwise, you will be using a random avatar.

 {{< hint warning >}}
-**📔 Note**   This event is only triggered by changes to the current player, not by changes on the profiles of other nearby players.
+**📔 Note**:  This event is only triggered by changes to the current player, not by changes on the profiles of other nearby players.
 {{< /hint >}}